rapolus/GCDataProject/README.md

  6. "BodyBody" was replaced with "Body"
  7. All special characters in the variable names were removed

+[CamelCase] (https://en.wikipedia.org/wiki/CamelCase) is used while creating these names.
 The variable names before and after applying the changes are described in the CODEBOOK.md file.

 Finally, this resulted in a tidy data set with 10,299 rows and 68 columns.